 Populating fields happens during some trigger event.
 That event is defined in the "condition" portion of the Conditional Action.
 Any field defined in the condition, becomes a trigger field.
 When a value in that field changes, the event is triggered.
 Because of this, and similar to Hide and Disable conditional actions, dynamic events must be triggered by checkbox or choice field.
-Trigger events are only supported from the main form (not sub forms or normalized tables).
+This is supported in both the main form and sub-forms (normalized tables).

-Populating can also be accomplished based on the form simply opening up, assuming the conditon is true and there is a "Manual" property set on the Conditional action.
+Populating can also be accomplished based on the form simply opening up, assuming the condition is true and there is a "Manual" property set on the Conditional action.

 To create a Manual condition, simply enter the text "Manual" as the first part of the conditional action name.

 When doing this Similar to a computed field.
 The following icon will appear next to the field and the condition will get checked automatically when a record is opened by a user.If the condition is not yet true, the icon can be tapped the user to manually trigger the populate if there is not trigger condition already set.